haku/mediatoad/README.md

 ### Thumbnails

 If you want the web interface to show thumbnails the `--thumbs` flag must point to a directory where they can be written to.
-Thumbnails will be generated as part of scanning for files on start up and whenever new files are found.
+Thumbnails for images will be generated as part of scanning for files on start up and whenever new files are found.

-Currently thumbnails are only generated for images files.
+Thumbnails for videos can be enabled per-directory, though this is very experimental.
+Users with +editdirprefs can find this option at the bottom of each directory page.
+This uses ffmpeg which much be available in PATH.

 ### DB and Tagging